Ben Geraghty: Early life

 Benjamin Raymond Geraghty was born on July 19, 1912, in Jersey City, New Jersey.
-He was the youngest of eight children of Patrick and Ida Geraghty, Irish immigrants to the United States.
-Patrick held several jobs during Ben's childhood; he was employed for over ten years as a teamster, then as a chauffeur for a tea factory, and finally as a night manager at the garage for the National Grocery Company.
-The Geraghtys lived on 157 Grand Street in Jersey City, along with two of Ida's brothers, the four-member Greaves family, and a boarder from Sweden.
+He was the youngest of eight children of Patrick and Ida Geraghty 2nd generation Americans from the Paul Hook section of Jersey City.
+Patrick was the first President to the first Teamsters Union of Jersey City.
+He owned several trucks that ran products from the Colgate Palmolive company.
+He was employed for over ten years as a teamster, then as a chauffeur for a tea factory, and finally as a night manager at the garage for the National Grocery Company.
+The Geraghtys owned 157 Grand Street in Jersey City, along with two of Ida's brothers, the four-member Greaves family, and a boarder from Sweden.
 Patrick died in an accident not long after Ben's 14th birthday, when he was crushed between two trucks at work.
 Thomas, the second-oldest boy who worked as a policeman in the community, helped raise the younger children after Patrick's death.

 During his freshman and sophomore years of high school, Geraghty attended St. Peter's Preparatory School in Jersey City, where he played baseball as a pitcher and also was part of the basketball team.
 He transferred to St. Benedict's Preparatory School in Newark as junior.
 By this time, he had begun playing football as well, though his high school yearbook implied that basketball was his best sport.
 He graduated in 1932.

 Geraghty then attended Villanova University, majoring in journalism.
 He continued to play baseball and basketball, both of which were coached by George Jacobs.
 Standing 5 ft 11 in tall and weighing 170 lb, Geraghty was shorter than average for a basketball player, but he scored a great deal of points and was named the team captain as a senior.
 For the baseball team, he played third base, though he had to battle Frank Skaff for playing time.